aldanajd/Data_Analyst/README.md

 * Overview: This project really helped to feel like a data analyst, creating a plan to decide how to deal with the data applying own criteria and the most common cleaning methods

-* Background: From what I have been told, from what I have read, from what I have seen, data cleaning is the most common step for data analysts
+* Background: From what I have been told, from what I have read, from what I have seen, data cleaning is the most common task for data analysts

 * Dealing with blanks, string to date, splitting addresses, removing duplicates, further cleaning of strings, deleting columns, etc.